JFedash/DataQuest-AI-Hackathon-2024/README.md

 # DataQuest-AI-Hackathon-2024
 Machine learning model to detect fraudulent banking transactions, developed in a high-pressure 3-day hackathon using real-world data.
 Built with Python and random forest classification.

-# DataQuest AI Hackathon (April 2024)

-A machine learning project built in a 3-day hackathon to detect fraudulent banking transactions using real-world data.

 ## Overview

 The goal was to classify transactions as fraudulent or legitimate using a structured dataset.
 We used features such as transaction amount, location, and time to train a machine learning model that could generalize to an unseen test set.